 Nausea.
 Heightened sense of smell.
 A missed period.
 There are dozens of early pregnancy symptoms we are familiar with.
 Many of the traditional pregnancy indicators are not unique to pregnancy, and often present the week of a missed period or in the weeks following.

 For many women, the time spent waiting for delayed menstruation (weeks after trying to conceive or when you think you may have become pregnant) can seem like a lifetime.
-Start your Knocked-Up Fitness membership today to stay confident and feeling sexy as those pregnancy hormones set in!
+Start your Knocked-Up Fitness and Wellness membership today to stay confident and feeling sexy as those pregnancy hormones set in!

 Women who are in tune with their bodies might be in luck!
 Earlier than any pregnancy test on the market, your body could be showing several signs and symptoms of pregnancy.
 Here are 6 often over-looked pregnancy symptoms that could appear before a positive.